 So, when choosing your hot tub model, it pays to pick the highest-quality shell material you can afford.
-Typically, entry-level hot tubs come with plastic or vinyl while high-end ones come with a more durable acrylic shell.
+Typically, entry-level spas come with plastic or vinyl while high-end ones come with a more durable acrylic shell.

-Anyone with even a smidgen of knowledge about hot tubs already knows what those magical, massaging water outlets are.
-But, did you know a spa with fewer jets can be just as good — or even better — than a hot tub with a great deal of jets?
+Anyone with even a smidgen of knowledge about spas already knows what those magical, massaging water outlets are.
+But, did you know a spa with fewer jets can be just as good — or even better — than a spa with a great deal of jets?

 Second, you want jets with enough power to give a good massage.
 And the more jets your hot tub has, the more pumps it needs to adequately push water through all those openings.

 Here’s where insulation makes all the difference.
-A higher-end hot tub has high-quality insulation that makes it energy-efficient.
+A higher-end spa has high-quality insulation that makes it energy efficient.
 A spa like this will add just $10-$20 to your energy bill per month, on average.

-Molded into the shell, the seats are different on every hot tub.
-Some hot tubs will even come with a variety of seat and jet configurations called circuit seating.
+Molded into the shell, the seats are different in every hot tub.
+Some spas will even come with a variety of seat and jet configurations called circuit seating.
 This allows you to lounge and enjoy a full-body massage while being submerged to your neck.

 Hopefully, this has answered any questions you have about hot tub anatomy.
-Do you have other hot tub questions?
+Do you have other spa questions?
 Call us!
 Ready to find a great spa for your backyard?
 We have hot tubs in stock NOW!
 Fill out the form on this page to get more information about our current inventory.